Tim Burchett: 2022

+2024

 Personal life

-In June 2008, Burchett married Allison Beaver in an impromptu ceremony conducted by Tennessee Governor Phil Bredesen.
-In April 2012, Beaver filed for divorce, citing "irreconcilable differences".
+Burchett is a Presbyterian.
+He married Allison Beaver in June 2008, at an impromptu ceremony conducted by Tennessee governor Phil Bredesen.
+Beaver filed for divorce in April 2012, citing "irreconcilable differences".
 The divorce was finalized later that year.
-In 2014, Burchett married Kelly Kimball.
-He later became a legal guardian to Kimball's daughter.
+Burchett married Kelly Kimball in 2014, and later became a legal guardian to Kimball's daughter, who is homeschooled.

+He maintains a hobby building skateboards out of bamboo, having spent years since high school working with the material, and has built over ten, including some longboards.
+Burchett keeps horses on his farm.
+In 2025 he was kicked by a horse and suffered a broken rib and bruising.
+In 2022 his daughter sustained serious injuries in a horse-related accident.